clojurewerkz/monger.docs/articles/faq.md

 There is one MongoDB client for Clojure that has been around since 2009.
 So, why create another one?
 Monger authors wanted a client that will

  * Support most of MongoDB 2.0+ features but only those that really matter.
-Grouping the way it is done today, for example, does not (it is easier to just use Map/Reduce directly).
  * Be well documented.
  * Be well tested.
  * Be maintained, do not carry technical debt from 2009 forever.